EARLY HOMES AND BUILDINGS

 Downtown Boonville 1930's

-This is a photo taken by James McCurdy about 1870.
-The workers are raising a large bell to the top of the roof of the Central bank.
+This is a photo taken by James McCurdy about 1873.
+The workers are raising a large bell to the top of the roof of the Central National Bank in Boonville, owned by Joseph L. Stevens.
+Workers are raising a large bell to the roof of the bank.
 Today the bell is in the front of LSE School.

 Central Bell and the 2 Mastiff statues at LSE on Main Street.
 Photo by Wayne Lammers